Joey Gallo Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.29 team ERA that ranks 18th across all league pitching staffs.
+- The Orioles have the 18th-ranked team ERA among all league pitching staffs (4.34).

-- Orioles pitchers combine to allow 95 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- The Orioles rank 20th in baseball in home runs surrendered (98 total, 1.2 per game).

-- Kremer gets the start for the Orioles, his 17th of the season.
-He is 8-3 with a 4.50 ERA and 77 strikeouts in 88 2/3 innings pitched.
+- Bradish makes the start for the Orioles, his 15th of the season.
+He is 4-3 with a 3.75 ERA and 67 strikeouts through 72 2/3 innings pitched.

-- His last appearance came on Saturday against the Seattle Mariners, when the righty went seven innings, surrendering three earned runs while allowing five hits.
+- His most recent appearance came on Sunday against the Seattle Mariners, when the righty went seven innings, surrendering two earned runs while allowing two hits.

+- The 26-year-old has amassed a 3.75 ERA and 8.4 strikeouts per nine innings across 14 games this season, while allowing a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.